LOADING ...

 I was a new one

-A war that was based on and discrimination
+A war that was on apartheid and discrimination

-me wanna go back to the city and tell the homies what I learned
+Made me wanna go back to the city and tell the homies I learned

-Just because you wore a different gang color mines
+Just because you wore a gang color than mines

-mean I can't respect you as a black man
+Doesn't mean I can't you as a black man

-Forgetting all the pain and hurt we caused each other in these
+Forgetting all the pain and hurt we caused other in these streets

-But I don't know, I'm no mortal man, maybe I'm just another
+But I know, I'm no mortal man, maybe I'm just another nigga

-I was gonna call another nigga but, it ain't a poem,
+I was gonna call another nigga but, it really a poem,

-I just like it's something you probably could relate to.
+I just felt like it's something you probably relate to.

-Other than that, now I finally got a chance to holla at you,
+Other than that, now that I finally got a to holla at you,

-I always wanted to ask you about a certain
+I always wanted to ask you about a situa

-About a actually, you spoke on the ground.
+About a metaphor actually, you on the ground.

-What you 'bout that, what the ground represent?
+you mean 'bout that, what the ground represent?

-The ground is gonna open up and the evil.
+The is gonna open up and swallow the evil.

-how I see it, my word is bond.
+That's how I see it, my is bond.

-The poor people is open up this whole world
+The poor people is gonna up this whole world

 And up the rich people.

-'Cause the rich gonna be so fat, they gonna be so appetizing,
+the rich people gonna be so fat, they gonna be so appetizing,

-There might be some cannibalism out this mutha, might eat the rich
+There might be some cannibalism out this mutha, they eat the rich

 Do you see yourself as somebody rich

-Or somebody made the best of their own opportunities?
+Or that made the best of their own opportunities?

-A true hustler in every sense of the word.
-I nothin'
+A true in every sense of the word.
+I took nothin'

-And built myself up so I could get it to where I it.
+And myself up so I could get it to where I owned it.

-To me the person that works my management company.
+To me hiring the person works my management company.

-I changed everything I realized my destiny in a of five years
+I changed everything I realized my destiny in a matter of five

-You know what I'm saying I made a millionaire.
+You know what I'm I made myself a millionaire.

-I made millions for a lot of people now time to make millions for myself,
+I millions for a lot of people now it's time to make millions for myself,

 You what I'm saying.

-I millions for these movie companies, now I make millions for us
+I made millions for movie companies, now I make millions for us

 And through your different of success

-How would you say you managed to keep a of sanity?
+How would you say you managed to keep a level of

-And by my faith in all good things come to those that true.
+And by my faith in all good things come to those stay true.

-You know what I'm saying, and it was to me for a reason
+You what I'm saying, and it was happening to me for a reason

 You what I'm saying, I was noticing,